 - Sweets or other fillers

-How to make a ice-cream pinata
+How to make an ice cream pinata

 You Will Need

 Combine the flour, water and glue to make your adhesive.
 Mix well and do your best to get as many of the lumps out as possible.
+We go more into depth on how to make paper mache in our blog post.

 Tear your newspaper into 2-inch strips.
 Don’t worry, it doesn’t have to be perfect.